 We file U.S. federal and state income tax returns which primarily includes our distributive share of items of income, gain, loss, and deduction of Baker Hughes Holdings LLC ("BHH LLC"), our primary operating company and a wholly owned subsidiary of the Company since December 2022, which was treated as a partnership for U.S. tax purposes until December 30, 2023.
 Effective December 30, 2023, the Company and various subsidiaries completed a reorganization that resulted in BHH LLC no longer being treated as a partnership for U.S. tax purposes.
 As a partnership, BHH LLC was not subject to U.S. federal income tax under current U.S. tax laws.
-However, as of December 31, 2023, BHH LLC were reflected in the company's financial statements.
+However, as of December 31, 2023, BHH LLC will be included and taxed as part of the Company's consolidated U.S. tax return.
+Non-U.S. current and deferred income taxes owed by the subsidiaries of BHH LLC are reflected in the Company's financial statements.